-The dominating feature of Jǐngshān – one of the city’s finest parks – is one of central Běijīng’s few hills; a mound that was created from the loess excavated to make the Forbidden City moat.
-Called Coal Hill by Westerners during Legation days, Jǐngshān also serves as a feng shui shield, protecting the palace from evil spirits – or dust storms – from the north.
-Clamber to the top for a magnificent panorama of the capital and princely views over the russet roofing of the Forbidden City.
+Beijing's finest park is also one of the only hills in the inner city, a mound that was created from the loess (sediment) excavated to make the Forbidden City moat.
+Called Coal Hill by Westerners during Legation days, Jingshan also serves as a feng shui shield, protecting the palace from evil spirits – or dust storms – from the north.
+Clamber to the top for a magnificent panorama of the capital and princely views over of the Forbidden City.